-To file a lawsuit, a personal representative of the deceased’s estate must initiate the claim.
+To file a lawsuit, a personal representative of the deceased’s estate must initiate the claim (how to get a death certificate in Florida).
 This representative is someone who has been named in the estate plan or an individual who has been appointed by the court.

 While the claim itself is filed by the personal representative, that claim can be filed on behalf of all surviving family members affected by the loss of their loved one.
 The representative is required to list every surviving family member who has an interest in the case.
 These family members can include the surviving spouse, children, parents, and relatives who depended on the deceased for support.

 There is a set time limit on how long a personal representative has to file a wrongful death claim.
 In the state of Florida, the claim must be filed within two years of the date of death.
 This date may be postponed under specific circumstances; however, for the majority of wrongful death claims, the limit is two years.

 The damages in a wrongful death claim are not the same as if the individual were still alive.
 Monetary damages are awarded to the surviving family members in accordance with Florida Statute section 768.21.
 The rules state that some surviving family members can receive damages for:

 Wrongful death is the term used for any time a death occurs due to negligence, deliberate behavior, or recklessness.
 To establish that the case has a valid wrongful death claim, there must be proof that the at-fault individual had a duty of care to the deceased and breached that duty.
 Some of the most common causes of wrongful death include: